SuperJack0710/luaa/README.md

 # Luaa

-Luaa is a API for creating applications inside my project, OS.
+Luaa is a framework for creating applications inside my project, OS.